How Long Does Faux Leather Last? (Know Ways Of Improving Its Durability

 Faux leather is made using polyurethane or a combination of polyurethane and polyvinyl chloride to form a flexible and leather-based-like cloth.
 There are other chemicals added to this concoction, but the two are the major ingredients.

 Genuine leather-based is crafted from animal hides.
-An animal hide commonly has extra sturdiness and has no weaknesses like artificial leather.
+Animal hide commonly has extra sturdiness and has no weaknesses like artificial leather.
 The genuine leather has various finishes to protect it from daily wear and tear.

 Table Showing Differences Between Faux Leather Types And Genuine Leather